SiriDB/siridb-connector/README.md

 ### SiriDBClient.query

 Query data out of the database.
 Requires a string containing the query.
 More about the query language can be found [here](http://siridb.net/docs/).
-The documentation about the query language will inform about a number of useful aggregation and filter functions, different ways of visualizing and grouping the requested data, and how to make changes to the set up of the database.
+The documentation about the query language will inform you about a number of useful aggregation and filter functions, different ways of visualizing and grouping the requested data, and how to make changes to the set up of the database.
 Optionally a `time_precision` (`SECOND`, `MICROSECOND`, `MILLISECOND`, `NANOSECOND`) can be set.
 The default `None` sets the precision to seconds.
 Futhermore the `timeout` can be adjusted (default: 60).

 ```python
 from .constants import (SECOND,